-We respect human rights, care about our employees and are committed to local communities, which is why we set up and demand high standards in everything we do.
+We respect human rights, care about our employees and are dedicated to local communities, which is why we set up and demand high standards in what we do.

 We aim to be an attractive employer, reliable partner and good neighbour, which is why we set and demand high standards.